 There are different ways to reach Kathmandu Durbar Square.
 The easiest way is to begin your excursion from Thamel.
 From here, take a road that leads to Chetrapati and head to Ason.
 The streets of Ason are primarily crowded and busy.
 You take the path to Indra Chowk and head towards Bishal Bazaar or take the narrow road known as Makhan.
 After walking for about a minute, you reach the Kathmandu Durbar square.
 You can ask the locals for directions if you are all by yourself.
 If you don’t want to walk, taking a taxi from your hotel will be easier.

-Bhaktapur Durbar Square is another lovely milestone of Kathmandu valley and a famous World Heritage Site.
-Among the three urban communities of Kathmandu valley, Bhaktapur is the smallest one.
+Bhaktapur Durbar Square is another lovely milestone of Kathmandu Valley and a famous World Heritage Site.
+Among the three urban communities of Kathmandu Valley, Bhaktapur is the smallest one.
 The city is famous for preserving and showcasing the traditional Newari life.
 The city has a mixed population of Hindu and Buddhist practitioners.
-Pottery square, Dattatreya Square, Taumadhi Square, and Bhaktapur Durbar square, which unfurls medieval Bhaktapur’s rich culture and history, must-visit sites.
+Pottery Square, Dattatreya Square, Taumadhi Square, and Bhaktapur Durbar Square, which unfurls medieval Bhaktapur's rich culture and history, are must-visit sites.

-- Temples and palaces built in pagoda and shikhara styles of architecture
+- Temples and palaces built in the pagoda and shikhara styles of architecture

 - Opportunity to participate in traditional pottery making at the Pottery Square